TakeLab/podium/docs/source/quickstart.rst

 Each element yielded by Podium iterators is a ``tuple`` of input data and response variable(s).
 Response variables can be marked as such by setting ``is_target=True`` in their Field constructor.
 Both elements of the tuple are instances of our ``Batch`` class, a dict-tuple hybrid which unpacks by value rather than by key (as standard python dictionaries do).

 For a comprehensive overview of data prep for models, check :ref:`iterating` and the subsequent documentation chapters.
-For the recommended way of iterating over NLP data, check :ref:`bucketing`.
+For the recommended way of iterating over NLP data, check :ref:`bucketing`

+.. testcleanup:: quickstart

+  import os
+  try:
+    os.remove(dataset_path)
+  except OSError:
+    pass